bitlabstudio/django-payslip/README.rst

 Django Payslip
 ==============

-A Django application for entering salary information of your employees so that they can review and print their monthly payslips.
+A reusable Django app that allows you to enter salary data of your employees so that authorized persons can view, print and export (PDF) their payslips.

 Installation
 ------------

 You need to install the following prerequisites in order to use this app::

+    pip install Django==1.4.3
+    pip install South==0.7.6
+    pip install python-dateutil==2.1
-    pip install Django
+    pip install xhtml2pdf==0.0.4

 If you want to install the latest stable release from PyPi::